 The TUCPs are focused on preservation of sufficient carryover storage in Lake Mendocino while continuing the flows consistent with the range of flows required by Decision 1610 while new instream flow requirements are developed.
 Improved conditions that result from the temporary urgency changes are twofold.
 First, the proposed modifications to the Lake Mendocino storage index will result in use of a hydrologic index that reflects conditions within the Russian River watershed and result in watershed management decisions that are reflective of the actual hydrology in the watershed.
 Secondly, reducing instream flows will substantially reduce the risk of drawing down Lake Mendocino to unsafe levels, resulting in the likelihood of increased carryover storage and conservation of cold-water pool.
-The cold-water pool in Lake Mendocino is critical for providing cooler water temperatures in the Upper Russian River, improving freshwater rearing habitat guality, and enhancing flow management in early fall for the benefit of fish migration.
+The cold-water pool in Lake Mendocino is critical for providing cooler water temperatures in the upper Russian River, improving freshwater rearing habitat quality, and enhancing flow management in early fall for the benefit of fish migration.
 Designing the thresholds to ensure at least 36,000 af of carryover storage on October 1 would, based on the modeling conducted by Sonoma Water to develop the thresholds, reduce the risk of Lake Mendocino reaching critical storage levels or emptying should the hydrologic conditions of 2021 occur again.
 As noted in the Informative Digests supporting the State Water Board's emergency regulations in 2021 and 2022 in the Russian River watershed, Lake Mendocino emptying would have catastrophic effects for all fisheries reliant on Lake Mendocino releases during the summer months.
 Short-term impacts as a result of reduced instream flows would not be unreasonable given that, in the absence of the proposed changes, the existing minimum instream flow requirements may require releases of water from Lake Mendocino and Lake Sonoma at levels that would risk depletions of storage levels.
 This could reduce water supplies needed for multiple beneficial uses, including protection of listed salmon species in the Russian River.

-It is possible that the proposed changes to the hydrologic index could increase the likelihood of the water supply condition being determined Dry or Critical, resulting in correspondingly lower minimum instream flow requirements that could impair recreational uses.
-However, this Order is effective for 180 days following November 1, 2024, therefore impacts to recreation should be minimal, as the Order will expire prior to the peak recreational season.
-In addition, since 2004, Russian River flows have frequently been managed at decreased levels, both under Decision 1610 and under other temporary urgency change orders.
-Although recreational uses may be minimally affected by flow reductions, given the analysis in the 2008 Biological Opinion and the potential impacts to water supplies and fisheries that could occur if the temporary changes are not approved, any impact on recreation for this summer would be reasonable under the circumstances and with the operational buffer flows made by Sonoma Water.
+Since 2004, Russian River flows have frequently been managed at decreased levels, both under Decision 1610 and under other temporary urgency change orders.
+Although recreational uses may be minimally affected by flow reductions, given the analysis in the Russian River Biological Opinions and the potential impacts to water supplies and fisheries that could occur if the temporary changes are not approved, any impact on recreation for this summer would be reasonable under the circumstances and with the operational buffer flows made by Sonoma Water.

-To better understand and forecast the amount of storage available for release to meet instream flows in Lake Mendocino relative to other purposes, including carryover storage and diversion by customers of the RRFC, Condition 11 of this Order requires Sonoma Water to continue the technical work described in the Planning and Management Terms of the March 21, 2022 Memorandum of Understanding Concerning Lake Mendocino Storage Planning and Russian River Management (MOU) between Sonoma Water and the RRFC.
+To better understand and forecast the amount of storage available for release to meet instream flows in Lake Mendocino relative to other purposes, including carryover storage and diversion by customers of the RRFC, Condition 9 of this Order requires Sonoma Water to continue the technical work described in the Planning and Management Terms of the March 21, 2022 Memorandum of Understanding Concerning Lake Mendocino Storage Planning and Russian River Management (MOU) between

+Sonoma Water and the RRFC.
 Further, this Order requires Sonoma Water to report biweekly to CDFW, NMFS, the North Coast Water Board, and the State Water Board regarding the current hydrologic and water quality conditions for the Russian River when water supply conditions are classified as Dry or Critical.
 This information will assist the State Water Board in determining whether additional actions or modifications to this Order are necessary.